bn-maksymmaliuk/todo-app/README.md

 - GET /api/todos - Returns a list of all Todo items
 - POST /api/todos - Adds a new Todo item
-- PUT /api/todos/:id - Updates a Todo item
+- PATCH /api/todos/:id - Updates a Todo item
 - DELETE /api/todos/:id - Deletes a Todo item

 ## License